davidmisiak/tiler/README.md

 consisting of unit squares) and polyomino tiles and tries to find a perfect tiling of the board with the tiles.

-The shape of board as well as of each tile can be provided in any of these formats:
+The shape of the board as well as of each tile can be provided in any of these formats:

 - **name**, eg. `3L` (see the `list` command for the list of all named shapes)